fr34k8/docker-htpc/README.md

 Containers for HTPC apps.

-All containers are built from the `ubuntu:trusty` base image because they all have official .deb distributions for ubuntu.
+All containers are built from the `ubuntu:trusty` base image because most of the apps publish official .deb distributions for Ubuntu.

 ```
 WARNING: This is a work in progress and suits my own specific needs.
 Feel free